This page describes the process of exporting Substance Models from Substance Model graphs, and the available target file formats.

 Substance 3D model files can be imported in Substance 3D Stager, and the available parameters will include all graph inputs from the exported graph.

-Currently, the following value types are supported can be exposed as graph inputs using Constant nodes:
+Currently, the following value types can be exposed as graph inputs using Constant nodes:

 They are HDF5 archives which hold a single Substance model graph and 3D mesh resources used in the graph, if any.